tomelf/RNN-POS-Tagger-TLE/README.md

 ### Sentence Format
-In this project, I will only use "form" (words) and "upostag" (part-of-speech tags).
+In this project, we will only use "form" (words) and "upostag" (part-of-speech tags).

 ```python